 How Long Is The Medical Office Administration Program at Concorde?

-The medical office administration program at Concorde can be completed in as little as eight months.
+The medical office administration program at Concorde can be completed in as little as 9 months.
 However, this varies by campus location.
 Please check with an admissions advisor for program length information.

 When Does Concorde’s Medical Office Administration Program Start?